 What is an antenuptial contract?

-An Antenuptial contract (A.N.C) is an agreement entered into between two parties prior to their marriage.
-If you do not enter into an A.N.C contract prior to your marriage, you are automatically married in Community of Property.
+An Antenuptial contract (ANC) is an agreement entered into between two parties before their marriage.
+If you do not enter into an ANC contract before your wedding, you are automatically married in Community of Property.

 What are the benefits of an antenuptial contract?

 - If either party is declared insolvent, the other spouse is protected from the insolvent spouse’s creditors;